 There are plenty of interactive objects which trigger sound.
 Some animals are activated as the player gets near them.
 However, they run away but the player may pursue them, if he likes, and trigger further sounds.
 Others are static and activated each time the player navigates close to them.
-Even seemingly environmental objects like the sun may trigger a sound each time it comes within view.
+Even seemingly environmental objects like the sun may trigger a sound when they come within view.